 •For this feature, you need to have setup your Bizagi Work Portal supporting HTTPS (instead of HTTP).

 •The server's name may involve explicitly the domain as in: https://[BizagiServer.domain.loc]/[BizagiWorkPortal]/.

 7. Configure the identifiers.

-In this step, notice you should the URL you just specified above, appear under the identified/valid URLs.
+In this step, notice that the URL you just specified in the step before, should appear under the identified/valid URLs.